The Doctor of Philosophy in Biostatistics requires completion of the following:

 - Full-time enrollment of 10 credits per quarter is required (2 credits in the summer).

-- First Year Theory Exam: For advisory purposes, students must take the First Year Statistical Theory Examination after the end of spring quarter following completion of STAT 512 and STAT 513 (usually in Year 1).
-(A new student placement exam may be taken to waive these courses and the First Year Theory Exam.)
+- First Year Theory Exam: For advisory purposes, PhD students must take the First Year Statistical Theory Examination after the end of spring quarter following completion of STAT 512 and STAT 513 (usually in Year 1).
+(A new PhD student placement exam may be taken to waive these courses and the First Year Theory Exam.)

-- PhD Applied Exam: Students must pass the PhD Applied Examination within two years following first time completion of BIOST 570 (usually the summer of Year 2).
+- PhD Applied Exam: PhD students must pass the PhD Applied Examination within two years following first time completion of BIOST 570 (usually the summer of Year 2).
 This exam covers Applied and Data Analysis coursework.
 In addition to courses, RA work and internships can provide opportunities to help prepare for the exam.

 Learn more about exams in our Students section.